CS203G5/CS203-Group5/README.md

 ## Setup Instructions (deployed version)

 1. Access the web app via the link https://cs203group5-climbrank.com/
-2. To use the web app as a player, follow the regular sign-up and login flow.
+2. To use the web app as a player, register and login using your own credentials.
-3. TO use the web app as an admin, use the following credentials:
+3. To use the web app as an admin, use the following credentials:
    - Username: huiii
    - Password: Kuek12345!